 - An official copy of college or military transcript(s) from ALL colleges attended.

 - An official copy of ACT or SAT scores (ACT required for Mississippi residents).

-No transcripts can be forwarded to other institutions until all necessary admission information is recorded in the Registrar’s Office.
+No transcripts can be forwarded to other institutions until all necessary admission information is recorded in the Office of Admissions and Records.
 We no longer accept letters of good standing.

 When to Apply

 Students should begin the application process during their senior year in high school or as soon as possible before the first college semester.
 Adult students 21 years of age or older are not required to submit ACT or SAT scores unless their program of study requires a certain score for admittance.